Airline-Airport Financial Relationships

 Introduction

 The airport-airline relationship is fundamentally a commercial partnership: airlines are the primary customers of airport terminal and ground infrastructure, purchasing landing rights, gate access, terminal space, fueling, and ground handling services.
-This relationship is central to airport financial planning, as airline fees and charges represent 40-60%1 of airport operating revenue at 24 of 31 large-hub and 18 of 28 medium-hub commercial airports (FAA ACAIS, FY2025). ⚠ Revenue percentages vary widely by airport type, size, and ancillary revenue quality; see detailed rate methodology section for sensitivity.
+This relationship is central to airport financial planning, as airline fees and charges represent 40-60% of airport operating revenue at 24 of 31 large-hub and 18 of 32 medium-hub commercial airports (FAA ACAIS, FY2025).

 However, the relationship is structured unequally.
 Hub airlines (Delta at Atlanta, United at Chicago O'Hare and Denver, American at Dallas) exercise greater pricing and governance leverage over their home airports than non-hub carriers, securing preferential fees, exclusive gate access, and veto rights over capital spending.
-Delta's 70% market share at Atlanta (DOT Form 41 data, FY2025), the highest among U.S. large-hub airports, demonstrates this leverage.
-In contrast, smaller airports depend heavily on airline service — 15 of 31 large-hub airports provided fee waivers or concessions to attract new carriers (DWU AUA database, FY2025).
-Understanding airline-airport dynamics is valuable for airport finance professionals managing rate setting and debt forecasting, as rate structures influence debt service coverage ratios and bond covenants per bond investor covenants.2
+Delta's 70% market share at Atlanta (DOT Form 41 data, FY2025), among the highest at U.S. large-hub airports, demonstrates this leverage.
+In contrast, smaller airports depend heavily on airline service — 15 of 31 large-hub airports provided fee waivers or concessions to attract new carriers (based on review of publicly filed agreements, FY2025).
+Understanding airline-airport dynamics is valuable for airport finance professionals managing rate setting and debt forecasting, as rate structures influence debt service coverage ratios and bond covenants per bond investor covenants.

 Cost Per Enplanement (CPE) — The Key Airline Metric